thoth-station/adviser/docs/source/prescription.rst

 * ``index_url`` - optional package index from which the given package is consumed

-To run the given wrip unit, all the packages in the resolved dependency listing need to be present in the resolved software stack.
+To run the given wrap pipeline unit, all the packages in the resolved dependency listing need to be present in the resolved software stack.

+It is possible to provide a listing of match criteria when the given wrap pipeline unit run logic can be applied for multiple matched criteria.

 Wrap ``run.log``
 ################